Kin The Know

 Using birth control before your first postpartum period is safe and encouraged to prevent unplanned pregnancies after giving birth.

-You have several options for birth control after giving birth, including hormonal methods such as a contraceptive implant, contraceptive injection, the progestogen-only pill, and barrier methods such as condoms and diaphragms, which also protect you from sexually transmitted diseases.
+You have several options for birth control after giving birth, including hormonal methods such as a contraceptive implant and contraceptive injection, and barrier methods such as condoms and diaphragms, which also protect you from sexually transmitted diseases.

 You may also choose to have an IUD inserted within the first 48 hours after giving birth, otherwise, it's advised to wait until four weeks postpartum.

-Depending on when you get your first postpartum period, you may be able to start using the pill or a contraceptive patch, as long as you've been cleared by a healthcare professional three weeks after delivering your baby.
+Depending on when you get your first postpartum period, you may be able to start using certain hormonal contraceptives, as long as you've been cleared by a healthcare professional 3 weeks after delivering your baby.

-Otherwise, you may need to wait until six weeks postpartum.
+Otherwise, you may need to wait until 6 weeks postpartum.

 Who should not use the lactational amenorrhea method?